 The Seductive, Violating World of Abusers

-When we walk into the world of an abuser, we are blending two worlds.
-One world reflects authenticity and truth.
-Real bonds and connection.
-The other world is built on the temporary addictive love stage only to be replaced by the disordered (often dangerous) hateful character traits of pathological narcissism.
+When we walk into the life of an abuser, we are blending two worlds.
+One world reflects authenticity and truth – real bonds and connection.
+The other is built upon the temporary addictive love stage only to be replaced by the disordered (often dangerous) hateful character traits of pathological narcissism.
 It will be extremely difficult for our brain to make sense of the behaviors of a narcissistic partner.

 The Value of Real Love

-Loving someone comes with loyalty, appreciation, respect, willingness to put them before ourselves, concern, caring, and the overwhelming desire to protect them.
-But you will find none of that behind the narcissistic relationship.
+Loving someone comes with appreciation, respect, loyalty, willingness to put them before ourselves, concern, caring, and the overwhelming desire to protect them.
+None of that will come from a narcissistic partner.

 Abusers Always Cross the Line